gitdeepaks/Javascript-StartOver/AceInterview.md

 # Advanced JavaScript and React Interview Preparation Guide

-This comprehensive guide covers essential JavaScript and React concepts, advanced topics, and common interview questions to help you ace your frontend interviews.
+This comprehensive guide covers essential JavaScript anʼd React concepts, advanced topics, and common interview questions to help you ace your frontend interviews.

 ---